babelfish-for-postgresql/babelfish_project_website/index.markdown

   content: "Check out the [forums](https://discuss.babelfishpgcommunity.dev) to stay informed."

 sidebar:
+  - title: Releases
+    description: List of Babelfish releases.
+    links:
+      - title: Release 1.0.0
+        url: "/versions/babelfish-1-0-0.html"
   - title: Have a question?
-    description: Do you have a question regarding Babelfish?
-Maybe you aren’t the first to ask it.
-Checkout our frequently asked questions (FAQ) to see if your question is already answered.
-If not, don’t hesitate to ask in the community forums.
+    description: Do you have a question about Babelfish?
+You may not be the first person to ask it.
+Visit our Frequently Asked Questions (FAQ) to see if your question has been answered.
+If not, don’t hesitate to ask and we'll be glad to answer.
     links:
       - title: Check out the FAQ
         url:  /docs/faq/